 Like a Son to Me: Thinks this way about Matt, obvious even before the latter is killed and stated outright when he talks with the mother of his killer—"The police officer who died?
 His name was Matthew Devlin and he was like. . .MY son."
 Not surprising, considering how he screwed up with his actual children, thanks to his drinking problem.

-Playing Against Type: Walsh is a well-known comedic actor who has been thoroughly impressive as Brooks.
+Playing Against Type: Walsh is a well-known comedic actor and game show host who has been thoroughly impressive as Brooks.

 Abusive Parents: Strongly implied—his contempt for a child abuser—"I know people like you", his feelings about victimized children in general, his empathy with an abused kid—"I've been that kid, Ronnie", and with a young woman who refers to her father as a "bastard"—"Are we related then, do you think?", but neither the extent nor specific perpetrator is ever made clear.